 and have come out of the waters of Judah.

-You swear by the Lord’s name,
+You swear by the name of the Lord,

 and make mention of the God of Israel,